Custom AI Development: Cost, ROI, Process (2026 Guide)

 Custom AI vs Off-the-Shelf AI

-The table below compares both the approaches –
+The table below compares both approaches:

 | Aspect | Off-the-Shelf AI | Custom AI |